The Weekly Experiences

 - Section 3D: understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies and are able to transfer their knowledge to explore emerging technologies.

-- Section 3E: Skill: Creating a Screencast
+- Section 3E: Skill: Creating a screencast video

 Teachers seek opportunities to be a teacher-leaders, working with colleagues to improve teaching and learning.
 Teachers: